-Customer Data Platform: What is it and How to Choose the Best CDP?
+Customer Data Platform: What Is It and How to Choose the Best CDP?

-Posted on August 15, 2023 0 Comments
+by Alexander Shumarski Posted on August 15, 2023

-What is a Customer Data Platform?
+What Is a Customer Data Platform?

 Gartner defines Customer Data Platforms (CDP) as software applications that support marketing and customer experience use cases by unifying a company’s customer data from marketing and other channels.
 CDPs optimize the timing and targeting of messages, offers and customer engagement activities (across channels) and enable the analysis of individual-level customer behavior over time.